What You Need To Know About Chapter 7 Bankruptcy

 In Texas, individuals and families have the availability to exempt much of their personal property in addition to their homestead.
 However, some items cannot be discharged, including the following:

 - Certain types of taxes

 However, Chapter 7 will let you eliminate your credit cards in most cases, but there are certain stipulations that need to be examined.
 Your attorney will be able to advise you on what is dischargeable and what is not.
 If you want to keep properties that are secure, you have to sign reaffirmation agreements in most cases.

-Learn How Chapter 7 Can Help You
+Learn How Filing Chapter 7 Can Help You

-We offer free consultations, so we encourage you to contact us and learn more about your options today.
+Based out of Smith County, William H. Lively, Jr. WHL, PLLC offers free consultations, so we encourage you to contact us and learn more about your options today.